Warning about visa-free travel scams in Southeast Asia.

 Các quốc gia như Thái Lan, Việt Nam, Indonesia, Lào, Campuchia và Myanmar nằm trong nhóm bị ảnh hưởng nặng nề nhất, theo Travel And Tour World

-Countries such as Thailand, Vietnam, Indonesia, Laos, Cambodia and Myanmar are among the most affected, according to Travel And Tour World
+Countries such as Thailand, Vietnam, Indonesia, Laos, Cambodia, and Myanmar are among those most severely affected, according to Travel And Tour World.

-The situation is particularly alarming in Thailand, one of the world’s top tourist destinations.
-In the first quarter of 2025 alone, VFS Global – the visa and passport management unit for many governments and diplomatic missions – recorded more than 4,000 cases of tourists falling victim to fake e-visa websites.
-Each victim lost hundreds of US dollars, a significant amount for an administrative fee.
-The sophistication of these fraudulent websites is astonishing, they copy the interface almost perfectly, exactly like the Thai Ministry of Foreign Affairs portal, making it difficult for even cautious tourists to distinguish.
+In Thailand, one of the world's top tourist destinations, the situation is particularly alarming.
+In the first quarter of 2025 alone, VFS Global – the agency managing visas and passports for numerous governments and diplomatic missions – recorded over 4,000 cases of tourists falling victim to fake e-visa websites.
+Each victim lost hundreds of US dollars, a significant amount for administrative fees.
+The sophistication of these fraudulent websites is astonishing; they almost perfectly replicate the interface of the Thai Ministry of Foreign Affairs' portal, making it difficult even for cautious tourists to distinguish them.

 Những vụ việc này dần

-These incidents gradually "kill" international tourists' trust in the entry process and tourism policies in the region.
+These incidents are gradually "killing" international tourists' trust in immigration procedures and tourism policies in the region.

-Similar problems are also prevalent in neighboring countries such as Vietnam, Laos and Cambodia, where fraudulent websites openly charge two to three times the official fee.
-In Vietnam, for example, tourists are asked to pay up to $135 for an e-visa, when the legal fee is only $52.
-Worse, after paying this exorbitant amount, tourists do not receive a valid visa, leaving them stranded or in trouble at the border.
+A similar situation is rampant in neighboring countries such as Vietnam, Laos, and Cambodia.
+There, fraudulent websites openly charge two to three times the official fee.
+For example, in Vietnam, tourists are asked to pay up to $135 for an e-visa, while the legitimate fee is only $52.
+Even worse, after paying this exorbitant amount, tourists do not receive a valid visa, leaving them stranded or in trouble at the border.

 Lợi dụng sự thiếu hiểu biết về quy trình xin thị thực (làm visa) của một số người dân, đối tượng yêu cầu cung cấp những thông tin không cần thiết hoặc yêu cầu chuyển khoản trước những khoản phí không rõ ràng

-Taking advantage of some people's lack of understanding of the visa application process, the subject requests to provide unnecessary information or requests to transfer unclear fees in advance.
+Taking advantage of some people's lack of understanding of the visa application process, these individuals request unnecessary information or demand upfront payments for unclear fees.

-In addition to the tricks of exploiting e-visa services, a new and particularly dangerous trick is emerging: taking advantage of the student visa policy.
-A typical case was exposed earlier this year at the Buddhist University in Chiang Mai, Thailand.
-Hundreds of Chinese citizens were granted student visas, but their real purpose was not to study but to stay illegally in Thailand.
+Besides the scams targeting e-visa services, a new and particularly dangerous tactic is emerging: exploiting student visa policies.
+A prime example is the case uncovered earlier this year at the Buddhist University in Chiang Mai, Thailand.
+Hundreds of Chinese citizens were granted student visas, but their real purpose was not to study, but to stay illegally in Thailand.

 Những vụ việc như thế này gây mất niềm tin của du khách

-There are many reasons why visa fraud in Southeast Asia has become more complex and widespread than ever in 2025, creating a major challenge for the regional tourism industry.
-First of all, the strong boom in international tourism demand after the Covid-19 pandemic has created enormous pressure on the visa issuance systems of many countries for many years.
-With the surge in visitors, the visa processing process sometimes becomes overloaded, leading to delays or difficulties in accessing official channels.
-In that context, many governments have not yet had time to comprehensively upgrade their e-visa management infrastructure, and lack synchronous and effective communication campaigns to help tourists clearly identify official visa issuance channels, thereby easily falling into the trap of fake websites and services.
+Several factors contributed to the increased complexity and widespread nature of visa scams in Southeast Asia in 2025, posing a significant challenge to the region's tourism industry.
+Firstly, the surge in international travel demand following the Covid-19 pandemic placed immense pressure on many countries' visa systems for years.
+With the dramatic increase in visitors, visa processing procedures were sometimes overwhelmed, leading to delays or difficulties in accessing official channels.
+In this context, many governments have yet to comprehensively upgrade their e-visa management infrastructure and lack effective, coordinated communication campaigns to help travelers clearly identify official visa channels, making them vulnerable to fraudulent websites and services.

-At the same time, the uncontrolled explosion of low-cost travel services on social media platforms such as Facebook, TikTok, and Telegram has become a "fertile ground" for scam rings to flourish.
-Many tourists, especially young people, with the mentality of seeking convenience and optimal costs, are easily attracted by advertisements for "fast, good price" visa services without verifying the origin or legality.
-These attractive invitations often contain unpredictable risks, leading to tourists being cheated of money, personal information, or worse, being lured into illegal networks.
+Simultaneously, the uncontrolled explosion of cheap travel services on social media platforms like Facebook, TikTok, and Telegram has become fertile ground for scams to flourish.
+Many travelers, especially young people, seeking convenience and cost-effectiveness, are easily lured by advertisements for "fast, affordable" visa services without verifying their origin or legality.
+These attractive offers often hide unforeseen risks, leading to travelers being scammed out of money, personal information, or worse, being drawn into illegal schemes.

-The consequences of this wave of visa fraud and human trafficking are dire.
-In addition to the millions of dollars lost each year from tourists’ pockets, Southeast Asia’s reputation as a destination is being severely damaged on the world tourism map.
-This is a wake-up call for the need for drastic action to protect tourists and restore the region’s image.
+The consequences of this wave of visa scams and human trafficking are extremely serious.
+Besides the millions of dollars lost annually to tourists' pockets, Southeast Asia's reputation as a tourist destination is being severely damaged on the world tourism map.
+This is a real wake-up call about the need for decisive action to protect tourists and restore the region's image.